Rjmoodie/yardpass-upgrade/ORGANIZER-MIGRATION-SYSTEM.md

 ## ✅ **Status: FULLY IMPLEMENTED & OPERATIONAL**

-YardPass has a **comprehensive migration system** for organizers moving from platforms like Eventbrite, Ticketmaster, Mailchimp, or other event/marketing tools.
+Liventix has a **comprehensive migration system** for organizers moving from platforms like Eventbrite, Ticketmaster, Mailchimp, or other event/marketing tools.

 ---